-BAKERSFIELD June 23, 2015
+RIVIA STATE

+THE CALIFORNIA STATE UNIVERSITY

+OFFICE OF THE CHANCELLOR

+VITA 1851

+BAKERSFIELD October 5, 2016

 CHANNEL ISLANDS

-CHICO
+CHICO MEMORANDUM

-MEMORANDU M

-DOMINGUEZ HILLS TO:
+DOMINGUEZ HILLS TO: CSU Presidents

 EAST BAY FROM: Timothy P. White

-Chancellor FRESNO
+FRESNO Chancellor

-FULLERTON SUBJECT: Systemwide Policy Prohibiting Discrimination, Harassment and
+FULLERTON SUBJECT: Systemwide Policy Prohibiting Discrimination, Harassment and Retaliation, Sexual Misconduct, Dating and Domestic Violence, and

-CSU Presidents

-Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Students and Systemwide Procedure for Addressing Such Complaints by Students
+HUMBOLDT Stalking against Students and Systemwide Procedure for Addressing

-LONG BEACH Executive Order 1097 Revised June 23, 2015
+LONG BEACH Such Complaints by Students Executive Order 1097 Revised October 5, 2016

 LOS ANGELES

-NORTHRIDGE

-SAN BERNARDINO

-POMONA

-HUMBOLDT

-Attached is a copy of Executive Order 1097 Revised June 23, 2015, which MARITIME ACADEMY supersedes Executive Order 1097 June 3, 2014.
-Issued in response to the Campus systemwide.
+MARITIME ACADEMY Attached is a copy of Executive Order 1097 Revised October 5, 2016, which

-Sexual Violence Elimination Act (the SaVE Act) and related guidance from the MONTEREY BAY U.S. Department of Education, Office for Civil Rights, addressing Title IX of the processed in accordance with the policy and procedures outlined herein.

-Education Amendments of 1972, this policy and complaint procedure applies in accordance with Executive Order 1097 June 3, 2014.
+MONTEREY BAY supersedes Executive Order 1097 Revised June 23, 2015.
+This policy and procedure applies systemwide, in conjunction with Executive Order 1095 Revised June 23, 2015 (and any superseding related executive orders).

+NORTHRIDGE •

+POMONA These revisions incorporate amendments to the Fair Employment and Housing Act (FEHA) Regulations.
+They are technical in nature, expand the use of gender neutral

-Complaints filed on or after the effective date of this executive order shall be SACRAMENTO maintaining the campus repository and index for all executive orders.
+SACRAMENTO language, or clarify existing policy and procedure.
+Complaints filed on or after the effective date of this executive order shall be processed in accordance with the

-Complaints filed before the effective date of this executive order shall be handled and Compliance at (562) 951-4400.
-SAN LUIS OBISPO
+SAN BERNARDINO procedures outlined herein, utilizing the policy (and definitions) set forth in the executive order in place at the time of the alleged misconduct.

-SAN DIEGO In accordance with policy of the California State University, the campus president has the responsibility for implementing executive orders where applicable and for SAN FRANCISCO
+SAN DIEGO In accordance with policy of the California State University, the campus president has

+SAN FRANCISCO the responsibility for implementing executive orders where applicable and for maintaining the campus repository and index for all executive orders.

+SAN JOSÉ If you have ou estions regarding this executive order please call systemwide Equal

-If you have questions regarding this executive order, please call Equal Opportunity
+SAN LUIS OBISPO If you have questions regarding this executive order, please call systemwide Equal Opportunity and Compliance at (562) 951-4400.

 SAN MARCOS TPW/lh

 SONOMA Attachments

 STANISLAUS

-SAN JOSÉ

-c: CSU Office of the Chancellor Leadership Provosts

-Vice Presidents, Administration and Finance Vice Presidents, Student Affairs
+c: CSU Office of the Chancellor Leadership Provosts Vice Presidents, Administration and Finance Vice Presidents, Student Affairs DHR Administrators Human Resources Officers Title IX Coordinators

-DHR Administrators

-Human Resources Officers

-Title IX Coordinators